PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate \algoName on an instructional video dataset CrossTask~\cite{zhukov2019cross} and an interactive dataset ActioNet~\cite{ActioNet}, which is based on AI2-THOR~\cite{ai2thor}.
+\textbf{Datasets.} We first evaluate \algoName on an instructional video dataset CrossTask~\cite{zhukov2019cross}.
 For real-world UR-5 experiments, we collect a \emph{UR-5 Reaching Dataset} which consists of 100 trajectories (2150 first-person-view RGB image and corresponding action pairs) as a training set and evaluate on a real UR-5 platform.
-We perform an ablation study on CrossTask dataset.